Performance Tuning FME: FME Memory Management

 ...they are evidence that FME has to optimize its memory use.
 The first message reports that FME has reached its upper limit and is now releasing memory by caching to disk.

 The second message warns that FME has not been able to release enough memory to reach the lower limit.
-This may be because extra applications are starting to take up the memory that FME is expected to use.
+This may be because additional applications are starting to use the memory that FME is expected to use.
 If your FME task is completed in the expected time frame with the above error messages, real problems can occur for a number of reasons:

-- Competing Applications: Check the task manager to see if other applications are taking up resources, or you might also have other FME jobs running (particularly if you are seeing this on FME Flow (formerly FME Server)).
+• Competing Applications: Check the task manager to see if other applications are using resources or if you have other FME jobs running (particularly if you are seeing this in FME Flow).
 Where possible, don't start new applications once FME is running.
-They may take up resources that FME was expecting to be able to use.
+They may take up resources that FME expected to use.

-- Memory Fragmentation: Fragmentation occurs over time as applications start and stop.
+• Memory Fragmentation: Fragmentation occurs over time as applications start and stop.
 If your system memory has become fragmented, it's harder for FME to allocate contiguous memory.
-You can identify this if your job runs fine after a system restart, but the same job starts to report memory optimization later in the day.
+You can identify this if your job runs fine after a system restart, but later in the day starts reporting memory optimization issues.
 Recourse: restart your computer.

-- Workspace Complexity: Multiple blocking transformers (Group By) can cause extreme memory use.
+• Workspace Complexity: Multiple blocking transformers (Group By) can lead to excessive memory usage.
 If possible, you might need to increase your resources or redesign your workspace.

-- Debugging Options: Turn off feature caching or other debugging tools like Inspector or Logger transformers.
+• Debugging Options: Turn off data caching (formerly known as feature caching) or other debugging tools, such as Inspector or Logger transformers.

 FME Flow Engine Parameters